All There Is To Know About The Best Testing And QA Methodologies

 The Benefits of Quality Assurance

-Is testing and QA the same?
+Is Testing and QA the Same?

-What is a QA methodology?
+What is QA Methodology?

 Quality assurance methodologies describe actions that teams take to organize and optimize the process of QA planning, design, monitoring, and optimization.
-QA, software testing and development methodologies are often the same – teams use similar approaches for all engineering process.
+QA, software testing and development methodologies are often the same – teams use similar approaches for all engineering processes.

-QA methodologies
+QA Methodologies

-We’ll be examining methodologies that are commonly used for software development, testing, as well as Quality Assurance.
+We’ll be examining methodologies that are commonly used for software development, testing, as well as quality assurance.
 We already described some of those in our guide to software development methodologies, but this time, we’ll be looking at them specifically from the QA perspective.

 Waterfall